Skip to main content

 What is Assumption of Risk?

-The doctrine of assumption of risk is an affirmative defense that may be available to some defendants in personal injury lawsuits.
-The law has determined that certain activities come with an innate risk, and plaintiffs who voluntarily participate in these activities and become injured as a result cannot sue based on a negligence theory.
+The law has determined that certain activities come with an innate risk.
+Plaintiffs who voluntarily participate in these activities and become injured as a result cannot sue based on a negligence theory.
 In other words, the defense holds that people who choose to do certain dangerous activities can't turn around and hold others liable when they're injured as a result of those activities, especially if they knew of the risk of harm and assumed the risk by doing the activity anyway.

 In order for a defendant to invoke the assumption of the risk defense, the plaintiff must have:

-• Voluntarily took on that danger (assumed the risk) in participating in the activity.
+• Voluntarily took on that danger (assumed the risk) in participating in the activity

 Other Examples of Assumption of Risk

 A classic example of the assumption of risk doctrine is attending a baseball game.
 It's understood that when you go to a baseball game, there's a risk that a ball may be hit into the stands.
-Courts have held that patrons of baseball games assume the risk of being hit by a baseball when choosing to participate in the activity.
+Courts have held that patrons of baseball games assume the risk of being hit by a baseball when choosing to take part in the activity.

-Other examples include ultra-hazardous activities like skydiving, paragliding, roller coasters that flip upside-down, and areas with clearly-posted signs like "Danger" or "Enter at Your Own Risk."
 A plaintiff participating in a dangerous activity or choosing to ignore posted warning signs can be deemed to have assumed the risks inherent in the activity.

 Exceptions to the Rule

-There are also some exceptions to the assumption of risk defense, depending on the jurisdiction.
-In most states, a plaintiff must actually suffer the same sort of injury for which the plaintiff assumed the risk.
-Essentially, the injury must be "foreseeable."
-For example, a plaintiff who goes rock climbing assumes a risk of falling.
-However, if a plaintiff is standing at the base of a rock climbing mountain and is run over by a car that veered off the road, that is not a foreseeable sort of injury based on the activity, and the assumption of risk doctrine would not likely be a valid defense.
+For example, a plaintiff who goes rock climbing assumes a risk of falling, but if a plaintiff is standing at the base of a rock climbing mountain and is run over by a car that veered off the road, that is not a foreseeable sort of injury based on the activity.
+The assumption of risk doctrine would not likely be a valid defense.

 Also, the assumption of risk defense will not protect a defendant from liability for reckless or intentional behavior.
 For example, if a plaintiff's fall while rock climbing was caused by the defendant intentionally tampering with the climbing rope, then an assumption of risk defense won't likely be an option.